 The beauty of historical homes is undeniable, capturing an era of craftsmanship that’s only available at a custom level today.
 As a result, caring for a home with history requires additional effort.
-This is something which many homeowners and historical societies are more than willing to do to maintain the building’s historical value and unmatched character.
+This is something that many homeowners and historical societies are more than willing to do to maintain the building’s historical value and unmatched character.
 So, when it comes to the topic of how to paint a historic house remember it’s so much more than painting an old house.
 Your first step is to partner with a professional.

 1. Inspect Your Historic Home

 With its decades — or centuries — of history, your home likely shows signs of its age.
-Remember, this is about so more than painting an old house.
+Remember, this is about so much more than painting an old house.
 One of the most frequent issues is wood rot, which is a natural, organic process that spreads at a rapid rate when left untreated.
-A few types of wood rot are found in homes and include soft, wet and dry rot.
+A few types of wood rot are found in homes and include soft, wet, and dry rot.
 Dry rot is the most severe and wet rot the most common.

-In historical homes your trim, windows, and doors are often the most susceptible to wood rot because they’re usually without the appropriate protections.
-Consequently this leads to damage from moisture and fungi.
+In historical homes, your trim, windows, and doors are often the most susceptible to wood rot because they’re usually without the appropriate protections.
+Consequently, this leads to damage from moisture and fungi.
 That’s why our team focuses on inspecting those areas when looking into renovating and painting your historic home.
 If we do find wood rot, we show you, so you know what to look for in the future.

 2. Determine Your Historic Home’s Era-Specific Materials and Building Principles

-Checking for wood rot is an essential step in how to paint an historic house because if you have to replace your trim — and paint that trim — it’s best to do it when you’re already planning to re-paint your home.
+Checking for wood rot is an essential step in how to paint a historic house because if you have to replace your trim — and paint that trim — it’s best to do it when you’re already planning to re-paint your home.
 Acquiring new trim for your windows, doors, columns and other features of your home’s exterior is not as simple as it is for modern homes.
-Today, it’s unheard of for companies to manufacture trim pieces in bulk that match the sizes common to 19th, and 20th century structures.
+Today, it’s unheard of for companies to manufacture trim pieces in bulk that match the sizes common to 19th, and 20th-century structures.

 That’s why custom fabrication is a necessity for historic homes, and also why it’s critical to choose a provider that’s familiar with caring for homes with history.
 Many will overlook that aspect of trim sizes and deliver lumber sizes that take away the history of your house and leave a result that’s far from satisfactory.
 With our approach, we look at the building principles and materials that define your home and its era, as well as that period’s color schemes.

-Obviously this is not a concern if you are just painting an old house.
+Obviously, this is not a concern if you are just painting an old house.

 3. Fabricate Your Historic Home’s Replacement Exterior Pieces

 It’s a labor of love to restore historic homes to their former glory.
 Furthermore, fabrication of custom exterior pieces to replace original ones affected by wood rot is often required.
 For us, it’s incredibly satisfying.
-Which is why you want to partner with a company that shares your love of history and understands that your house is more than a place to eat and sleep — it’s an heirloom in your community.
+This is why you want to partner with a company that shares your love of history and understands that your house is more than a place to eat and sleep — it’s an heirloom in your community.